Last modified November 28, 2025

 Customizing default apps

-In a Giant Swarm platform, every cluster has a set of apps that are installed automatically at creation time.
-This set of apps is defined in the cluster app and the list includes important applications that are mandatory to make the cluster work correct.
-Example of these apps are coredns or cilium.
+In a Giant Swarm platform, every workload cluster has a set of apps that are installed automatically at creation time, called default apps.
+Default apps are defined in the cluster app and the list includes important applications that are mandatory to make the cluster work correctly.
+Examples of these apps are CoreDNS or Cilium.

-Normally it’s advisable to stick to the default values for the configuration of those apps.
+Normally it’s advisable to stick to the default values for the configuration of default apps.
 Sometimes, though, some level of customization is needed.
-This page explains how to customize the configuration of such apps.
+This page explains how to customize the configuration of default apps.

 Find out what configuration can be changed